-- Lodge your application for a temporary occupancy permit.
+- Lodge an application for a temporary occupancy permit.

-Please Note - The application will not be processed until the fee is paid.
+Please Note - The application will not be processed until fees are paid.

 Advisory notes and news updates are issued to assist in the interpretation of Tasmanian building legislation and to keep the Building Industry informed of developments occurring with the Building Code of Australia and its reference documents.